 Do a price comparison

 Leaving your existing tariff to roll over without checking how it compares to others could increase your bills by up to 100 per cent.
 Ahead of your contract ending, it’s worth finding out how much switching could save you.
-And, whether you use a broker, online search or go direct, make sure you don’t limit yourself to the Big Six.
+And, whether you use a broker, online search or go direct, find the best one for your business’ needs.

 Check your contract